neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 	- Each node should have a unique ID
 	- Each node type should have its own file.
 In this example, there are three node types, Genre, Person and Movie, and their data are in `genre_nodes.csv`, `person_nodes.csv` and `movie_nodes.csv`, respectively.
 	- Each relationship type should have its own file.
 In this example, there are seven relationship types, each represented in their own .csv file
 	- Delimiters should not appear in the raw data.
-Unlike the comma or any other commonly-used punctiation mark, the pipe `|` is a decent choice for delimiter as it is unlikely to appear in the raw data, and a quick search reveals it does not appear in the data.
+Unlike the comma or any other commonly-used punctuation mark, the pipe `|` is a decent choice for delimiter as it is unlikely to appear in the raw data, and a quick search reveals it does not appear in the data.
 	- Headers should be unique within files.
 As `LOAD CSV` (in this example) uses headers, make sure that each column in a file has a unique header.

 ### Using LOAD CSV

 Data ready, let's fill up the database.
-Although there are a few methods to get large amounts of data into a Neo4j database, in this tutorial we'll be using LOAD CSV.
-If you're rusty on Cypher, take a look at [this Graph Gist](http://gist.neo4j.org/?github-whatSocks%2FGG_Movies%2F%2FmoviesGG.adoc) to see LOAD CSV in action before you start.
+Although there are a few methods to get medium amounts of data into a Neo4j database, in this tutorial we'll be using `LOAD CSV`.
+If you're rusty on Cypher, take a look at [this Graph Gist](http://gist.neo4j.org/?github-whatSocks%2FGG_Movies%2F%2FmoviesGG.adoc) to see `LOAD CSV` in action before you start.

-Since this tutorial assumes you're running Neo4j locally, you'll csv path will look something like `file:/` + `path from root to csv file` + `filename.csv`.
+Since this tutorial assumes you're running Neo4j locally, your csv path might look something like `file:/` + `path from root to csv file/` + `filename.csv`.

 Start up Neo4j and head over to `http://localhost:7474/browser/`, or start the [Neo4j shell](http://docs.neo4j.org/chunked/stable/shell-starting.html).
-Note that although the shell requires semicolons, they are optional in the web console.
+Note that although the shell requires semicolons, they are optional in the pretty web console.

 Make sure you're pointing at the correct location with a test query (but write your own path in).